Enter your ZIP to find local pros.

 Regional Pricing Differences

-Where you live makes an enormous difference in the costs of replacing a garage door spring.
-As a general rule of thumb, those who live in metropolitan areas will see a higher rate of labor than those who live in rural areas.
-However, some rural areas might see surprisingly high rates if there are very few technicians available or if they must drive a long distance to get to you.
+Where you live makes an enormous difference in the cost of replacing a garage door spring.
+As a general rule, homeowners in metropolitan areas often pay more for labor than those in smaller towns or rural communities.
+However, some rural areas can also come with higher costs if there are fewer technicians available or if a pro must travel a long distance to reach your home.

 Cost Factors That Influence Price

-• Type of Spring: A torsion spring is more expensive than an extension spring.
+• Type of Spring: Torsion springs usually cost more than extension springs.

-• Garage Door Weight and Size: The larger the door, the heftier the springs, the more expensive it can become.
+• Garage Door Weight and Size: The larger and heavier the door, the stronger the spring system needs to be.

-• Number of Springs: Replacing two springs is usually more expensive than replacing just one.
+• Number of Springs: Replacing two springs costs more up front than replacing one, but it is often the smarter long-term repair.

-• Type of Garage Door: Garage doors operate differently depending on the model.
-A spring on a roll-up door is more expensive than that on a tilt door, for instance.
+• Type of Garage Door: A spring on a roll-up or custom door may cost more than one on a standard sectional door.

 DIY vs. Hiring a Professional

-You might look at a garage door spring and think it would be easy to fix; however, what you might not see is the immense pressure that the spring is under.
-Only those with a solid knowledge of garage door repair and the proper tools to make it happen should ever attempt to replace a garage door spring.
-The pros know how to ensure safety.
+You might look at a garage door spring and think it would be easy to fix.
+However, what you might not see is the immense pressure that the spring is under.
+Only those with a solid knowledge of garage door opener repair and the proper tools to make it happen should ever attempt to replace a garage door spring.

 DIY Garage Door Spring Replacement

 When you choose to replace a spring yourself, always remember that the spring is under serious tension.
-Releasing the spring without the proper tools can mean a very dangerous situation.
-That’s why it’s highly recommended that a pro handle this.
+Releasing the spring without the proper tools can create a very dangerous situation.

-While you might save a little bit of money if you choose to do it on your own, keep in mind that if something goes wrong, you’ll have to call in a professional anyway – and besides that, if you are injured, the medical bills are bound to be much more than it would have cost to call the pro to handle the work.
+While you might save a little money by attempting the repair on your own, the risks are significant.
+If something goes wrong, you may still need to call in a professional.
+And if you are injured, the medical bills could easily exceed what it would have cost to hire a pro in the first place.

 Professional Garage Door Spring Replacement